WheteThunger/CarTurrets/README.md

 - Restrict which modules players can deploy turrets to, using permissions.
 - Automatically add turrets to cars when they spawn.
   - Configurable chance to spawn a turret for each module type.
-  - Can apply to natural spawns along the road or all car spawns, optionally using the permssions of the car owner.
+  - Can apply to natural car spawns along the road, as well as other car spawns, optionally requiring the car owner to have permission.
 - Configurable turret position for each module type.

 #### Notes